-Contributed, non-cash assets for the years ended December 31, 2022 and 2021 consisted of the following:
+Contributed, non-cash assets for the years ended December 31, 2023 and 2022 consisted of the following:

-2022 2021
+2023 2022

-Medical Supplies \$203,337 \$136,359
+Medical Supplies \$ 239,292 \$ 203,337

-Software 78,589 29,752
+Software 84,008 78,589

-Dues and subscriptions 35,634 499
+Dues and subscriptions 21,486 35,634

-Furniture 610
+Postage 8,194

-\$317,560 \$167,220
+\$ 352,980 \$ 317,560

 Contributions of medical supplies are used as part of BVMI's mission to providing free medical care.
 Contributed software are typically licenses to use office and medical software that assist with the daily operation of the facility.
 Contributed dues and subscriptions are used to cover various costs related to annual fees for software and memberships in affinity groups.
-Contributed furniture, such as bookcases, were used in the offices as additional storage.
+Contributed postage assists with shipping costs incurred with mailing out communications.

-Contributions of donated non-cash assets are recorded at their fair value in the period received, on the basis of the estimated of wholesale value that would be received for selling similar products in the United States.
+Contributions of donated non-cash assets are recorded at their fair value in the period received, on the basis of the estimated wholesale value that would be received for selling similar products in the United States.